 - Past events have included:

-The Plant Community has been involved in a number of short-term, technical projects called Implementation Studies.
-The current studies it is involved in are:
+The Plant Community has been involved in a number of short-term, technical projects called Commissioned Services.
+The current projects it is involved in are: